kieranjol/IFIscripts/README.md

 ### validate.py ###
 * Validate md5 sidecar manifest.
 Currently the script expects two spaces between the checksum and the filename.
 * Usage: ` validate.py /path/to/manifest.md5`

+### batchfixity.py ###
+* Batch MD5 checksum generator.
+Accepts a parent folder as input and will generate manifest for each subfolder.
+Designed for a specific IFI Irish Film Archive workflow.
+* Usage: ` batchfixity.py /path/to/parent_folder`

 ## Image Sequences ##